To find out about future offerings of this course, register your interest. For more information email info@aftrs.edu.au or call 1300 223 877.

 The Master of Arts Screen: Production Design enables you to work at a professional level on a broad range of screen productions.
 Potential careers include production designer, art director, set designer and set decorator.

-Award-winning AFTRS alumni include Melinda Doring, AACTA prizes for The Sapphires (2012) and The Eye of the Storm (2011), and an AFI Award for Somersault (2004); Annie Beauchamp, Art Directors Guild Award for Moulin Rouge!
-(2002), and USA Art Directors Guild Nominee for Black Mirror: Striking Vipers (2019); Alex Holmes, AACTA nominee for The Babadook (2015) and The Nightingale (2018); Chris Batson, APDG Award for The Voice (2012); Justine Seymour, Emmy nominee for Unorthodox (2020), winner Best Costumes Action on Film Award, USA (2014), Batman Evolution.
-Emma Bourke, APDG Award Best Emerging Designer for Screen for, Sweet Tooth (2019).
+Award-winning AFTRS alumni include Melinda Doring, AACTA prizes for The Eye of the Storm (2011), The Sapphires (2012), Stateless (2020) and The Newsreader (2021), and a pair of AFI Awards for Somersault (2004) and The Home Song Stories (2007); Annie Beauchamp, ADG and Satellite Award winner for Moulin Rouge!
+(2002); Alex Holmes, AACTA nominee for The Babadook (2015), The Nightingale (2018) and The Invisible Man (2020); Chris Batson, APDG Award for The Voice (2012); Justine Seymour, Emmy nominee for Unorthodox (2020), winner of Action on Film Best Costume award for Batman Evolution (2014) and Emma Bourke, APDG Award Best Emerging Designer for Screen for, Sweet Tooth (2019).

 Meet Your Lecturers